 Additionally, if you accumulate $100,000 of liability in any deposit period, you must deposit the taxes using EFTPS by 8 p.m.
 EST the next day.

-You will use your look-back period to determine whether you have to pay the tax monthly or semiweekly.
+You'll use your look-back period to determine whether you have to pay the tax monthly or semiweekly.
 For Form 943, the look-back period is the second calendar year preceding the current calendar year.
-For example, the look-back period for 2015 is 2013.
-If, during the look-back period, you reported $50,000 or less of tax on Form 943, you are on a monthly deposit schedule.
-If you had over $50,000 in Form 943 liabilities, you are on a semiweekly deposit schedule.
+For example, the look-back period for 2017 is 2015.
+If, during the look-back period, you reported $50,000 or less of tax on Form 943, you're on a monthly deposit schedule.
+If you had over $50,000 in Form 943 liabilities, you're on a semiweekly deposit schedule.